irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Focus on melee and survivability skills the most.
 Do not assume that you have god mode, even if you currently have maxed bonuses.
 Use a sniper or a similar weapons to deal with snipers/shileds, while running saw and melee as your primary weapons.

 ### Build(s) to try
-Barebone skills - ICTV or CTV armor, bullseye is not recomended at all, since passive armor gating you get from melee kills should be enough.
+Barebone skills - ICTV or CTV armor, bullseye is not recommended at all, since passive armor gating you get from melee kills should be enough.
 Frenzy aced is favoured heavily due to low health bonuses of the deck.
 Melee skills are heavily favoured.
 Counterstrike is effective to deal with bulldozers, allowing you to stun them just with the basic version.
 Backfire aced is somewhat required since tazers can screw you over badly.
 Saw is favoured as well, since it maintains it's ammo pick up, ignoring the ammo pick up debuff that brawler comes with.

 Build 1 - Default https://pd2builder.netlify.app/?s=09090-4sz1a0-8580-421aN&a=6&t=b&d=3
 Relatively close to perfect build with this deck.
 Take agro from your enemies, deal massive melee damage, use converted cop as an addtional ancor for your defensive bonuses, use counterstrike against cloakers and to stun bulldozers, or even use it as a bonus damage option, if you run melees with less then 50 damage.